Ensono/amido.github.io/docs/nx/next/infra.md

 @jscutlery/semver
 ```

-- Adds `stacks` object to nx.json which is populated via interactive and pulled in various stages of the infra journey
+- It is a requirement for the `stacks` object to exist inside `nx.json`, as this is read to know how to scaffold the infrastructure as code values.
+This object will already be populated by this point via the previous project scaffolding steps.

 ```
 "stacks": {